chipster/chipster-openshift/k3s/tls.md

 Let's encrypt certificates are valid for 90 days.
 In the final configuration you must either have port 80 open all the time for cert-manager to renew the certificate automatically, or renew the certificate periodically yourself to keep the firewall port closed otherwise.

 To renew the certificate manually, open the firewall port, delete the the old certificate (`kubectl delete secret chipster-tls`) and cert-manager should get a new one in a few seconds.
 After that you can close the firewall port again.

+TODO Will the renewal work if we keep port 80 open but 443 closed?